theMagicalKarp/kube-janitor/README.md

 ### Job Annotations

-These are annotations you can specify on your jobs to change how kube-janitor handles the targeted job.
+These are annotations you can specify per job to configure kube-janitor behavior.

 * `kube.janitor.io/expiration` A float, that if specified, overrides the expiration limit for the job
 * `kube.janitor.io/ignore` A boolean, that if true, kube-janitor ignores